varped/Crime-Prediction-Model/README.md

 ## Files
 - `Crime_Prediction_Project_CLEANED.ipynb`: Full modeling pipeline with cleaned dataset, EDA, and building predictive model
-- `Crime_Prediction_HeatMap`: A visual and interactive heatmap of the crime predictions in SF based on our best predictive model.
+- `Crime_Prediction_HeatMap_Final`: A visual and interactive heatmap of the crime predictions in SF based on our best predictive model.
-- Access to our Interactive HeatMap based on our Model: (https://varped.github.io/Crime-Prediction-Model/Crime_Prediction_HeatMap.html)
+- Access to our Interactive HeatMap based on our Model: (https://varped.github.io/Crime-Prediction-Model/Crime_Prediction_HeatMap_Final.html)

 ## Libraries Used
 - Pandas, GeoPandas, scikit-learn, XGBoost, SHAP, OSMnx